ʾIʿrab: Sisters of inna

 If one of the sisters of إِنَّ begins a clause, then the subject takes accusative case instead of nominative.

 Such a sentence using the particle إِنَّ ("Verily, this writer wrote the book") would be formed as follows (read from right to left):

-Note that although there was an overt verb in the above example, a nominal sentence without an overt verb will also have its subject take accusative case because of the introduction of one of inna's sisters.
+Although there was an overt verb in the above example, a nominal sentence without an overt verb will also have its subject take accusative case because of the introduction of one of inna's sisters.
 (The predicate of an equation is unaffected and will remain in the nominative.)

 Consider the following example ("Verily, this writer is famous"):

 With sisters of kāna

 The verb kāna (كَانَ) and its sisters (أَخَوَاتُ كَانَ akhawāt kāna) form a class of 13 verbs that mark the time/duration of actions, states, and events.

 Sentences that use these verbs are considered to be a type of nominal sentence according to Arabic grammar, not a type of verbal sentence.
-Although the word order may seem to be verb–subject–object when there is no other verb in the sentence, note that it is possible to have a sentence in which the order is subject–verb–object.
+Although the word order may seem to be verb–subject–object when there is no other verb in the sentence, it is possible to have a sentence in which the order is subject–verb–object.
 Such a non-equation sentence clearly shows subject–verb–object word order.

 Among the sisters of kāna are: